Osiris1975/namelist-mod-gen/docs/SteamDesc.md

-[h1]Osiris's Namelist Mod V4.0.0 (NSC Compatible)[/h1]
+[h1]Osiris's Namelist Mod V5.1 (NSC Compatible)[/h1]
-[h3]If you like this mod, please rate/like/favorite![/h3]
+[h3]If you like this mod, please rate/like/favorite![/h3] [h3]compatível com português - compatible français - deutsch kompatibel - 日本語対応 - 한국어 호환 - kompatybilny z językiem polskim - русский совместимый - 兼容的 - Español compatible[/h3]

-Tired of your fleets and armies with missing names dues to hte %SEQ% bug since the 3.6.0 Orion patch?
-Want to get your space Ancient Egyptian or Ancient Greek on in full namified glory?

-For the more modern pallete, Osiris has namelists to suit as well.
+[hr][/hr]
+[h1]New in V6.0[/h1]
+- [b]Native American Namelist[/b]: Based on various indingenous cultures from the Americas.
+- [b]Culture-esque Namelist[/b]: Names from Ian M. Bank's Culture Series.
+I added more names that followed the naming patterns from the novels and used those and the originals to prompt ChatGPT for similar ones.
+- [b]Chinese Namelist[/b]: Names based on Chinese culture using mythology, prominent figures, cities, and geography as inspiration.
+- Full translated versions of all namelists.

+[hr][/hr]
+[h1]Description[/h1]

+Citizens of the world, rejoice!
+Fully translated versions of Osiris's Namelists for Stellaris are here!
+No more namelist FOMO for non-English speakers.
+These fully up-to-date mod brings you namelists inspired by ancient and modern history as well as popular science-fiction franchises, all powered by happy  and ever-lasting alliance between human creativity and modern AI and language processing!

 Are you an NSC2 player feeling like you Strike Cruisers and Dreadnoughts are being left out of namelists?
 Don't worry, we've got you covered.

 Curious what a namelist generated completely by [b]ChatGPT[/b] would look like?
 Then you've come to the right place!
 This mod has all that and MORE!

 [hr][/hr]
 [h1]About the Namelists[/h1]

-The currently available namelists and their respective themes are as follows (use the link below for full details on themes):
+The currently available namelists and their respective themes are as follows:

 - [b]American[/b]: American presidents, military leaders, landmarks, real fighter jets and naval vessels, and cities.
 - [b]Ancient Egyptian[/b]: Ancient Egyptian deities, cities, landmarks, pharaohs, and weaponry.